 If you want to give your child additional worksheets the areas to focus on are:

 This is the single most important of my English tips.
-See my page on reading skills for more information about this.
+See our page on reading skills for more information about this.

 This gives your child chance to not only learn how to recite a poem but also build confidence in performing it in front of a group of people.
 Click here for more information about the speech festival.